-The General Partner has adopted a restricted unit plan (the "Restricted Unit Plan") for its non-employee directors and key employees of the General Partner and its affiliates.
+Prior to the closing of this offering, the General Partner will adopt a restricted unit plan (the "Restricted Unit Plan") for its non-employee directors and key employees of the General Partner and its affiliates.
 The summary of the Restricted Unit Plan contained herein does not purport to be complete and is qualified in its entirety by reference to the Restricted Unit Plan, which has been filed as an exhibit to the Registration Statement of which this Prospectus is a part.